davidkhuynh/CMPE172/README.md

 - View all of a User's posts
 - Random Post "Explore" View
 - Tailored "Feed" View only showing posts from those you follow
+- Automatic Tagging of Images using AWS Rekognition

 ## Screenshots
 ![Edit Post]https://i.ibb.co/51wC9xY/Selection-999-099.png)